-The coastal redwood, one of California’s most beautiful trees is normally only found outside of Southern California.
-That is why I was shocked to hear that there is actually a small grove in a regional park in Yorba Linda.
-With this only being about 30 minutes from my house I hopped into the car to head out to this unique attraction.
-While they are not as big as any of their brothers up North it is still beautiful to see these trees in our area.
-Here are the details to check it out for yourself.
+The coastal redwood, one of California’s most beautiful trees, is usually only found outside of Southern California.
+That is why I was shocked to hear that there is a small grove in a regional park in Yorba Linda.
+While the redwoods here are not as big as any of their brothers up north, they are still beautiful to see in Southern California.
+Here is all the information.

-- $3 for weekdays $5 dollars for weekend
+- $3 for weekdays $5 for weekend days

 - Here is the Park Map